Women in Cyprus: Education

+In 1859 the Limassol School for Girls was founded as the first school for girls, and its principal Polyxeni Loizias became a voice promoting the education of women in public debate as well as by founding a course for adult women teachers as well as organizing for women to get a university education abroad before this was a possible in Cyprus.

+A public secular education system was introduced in 1895, women were guaranteed the right to study and work in the public educational system in the Educational Law of 1923, and the higher secondary education became public when the Girls' School of Phaneromeni in Nicosia became a part of the Pancyprian Gymnasium in 1935.

 At the beginning of the 20th century, the proportion of girls to boys enrolled in primary education was one to three.
 By 1943, some 80 percent of Cypriot girls attended primary school.
 When, in 1960, elementary education was made compulsory, the two sexes were equally enrolled.
 By the 1980s, girls made up 45 percent of those receiving secondary education.
 Only after the mid-1960s did women commonly leave Cyprus to receive higher education.
 In the 1980s, women made up about 32 percent of those studying abroad.